WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The coinjoin coordinator sets its own fee policy for the coinjoin service provided.

-Although the coordinator cannot steal money from the coinjoin participants, it could set a high mining and/or coordinator fee.
-This could make the participating users pay a lot (unnecessarily).
-To prevent against such behaviour the Wasabi client can configure the maximum mining fee and the maximum coordinator fee it is willing to pay per round.
-If one of these is higher than the entered maximum, it will not participate in the coinjoin.
+Although the coordinator cannot steal money from the coinjoin participants, it could set a high mining fee rate and/or a high coordination fee.
+This would make the participants pay a lot (unnecessarily).
+To prevent against such behavior the Wasabi client can configure the maximum mining fee rate and the maximum coordination fee it is willing to pay per round.
+If one of these is higher than the set values, the client will not participate in the coinjoin.

-The default values are 0% coordination fee and maximum 150 sat/vByte mining fee.
+The default values are 0% coordination fee and maximum 150 sat/vByte mining fee rate.

 ![Coinjoin Configurations](/SettingsCoinjoinConfigs.png "Coinjoin Configurations")